datasciencecampus/pygrams/docs/tech-report.md

 Document filtering comprises:

 - date-time filters, restricting the corpus to documents with publication dates within a specified range
-- Classification filters, restricting the corpus to documents that belong to specified class(es).
-For the patents example this is the CPC classification.
+- classification filters, restricting the corpus to documents that belong to specified class(es) (for the patents example this is the CPC classification)

 ### Term filtering